deepmediaAI/deep-media-api-quickstart/Multi_Modal_Documentation.md

 ### Setup and Installation

 1. **Register for an API Key:**
-   Sign up for a DeepID account at our [registration page](https://staging.api.deepidentify.ai/docs/) to obtain your unique API key.
-This key is essential for authenticating all requests through the DeepID API and SDK.
+   Sign up for a DeepID account on our registration page to obtain your unique API key.
+This key is required to authenticate all API and SDK requests.

 2. **Install the DeepID SDK:**
-   Ensure you have Python 3.6 or later installed on your system.
-Install the DeepID SDK by running the appropriate installation command.
+   Ensure you have Python 3.6 or later installed.
+Then install the DeepID SDK using the appropriate package installation command.
 Configure the SDK in your environment as needed.

-### Workflow with SDK
+### Workflow Overview

-The typical workflow includes:

 - **File Submission:**
-  Submitting media files for processing.
+  Submit your media files (images, audio, video) for deepfake detection.

-- **Polling for Results:**
-  Monitoring processing status until results are available.

-- **Retrieving and Saving Results:**
+- **Processing and Turbo Mode:**
+  Choose between standard processing and Turbo Mode for immediate results.
+- **Result Retrieval:**
-  Accessing detailed JSON reports to integrate into your applications.
+  Retrieve the deepfake detection results and integrate them into your application.

-### Detailed Feature Usage

-This guide explains how to utilize DeepID’s various features, including comprehensive file data reporting, generator attribution (for images), visual manipulation detection, contextual image description, and analytical reasoning.

 ---

-## What’s New in v1.4
+## What's New in v1.4

-In this latest release, we have significantly enhanced our DeepFake detection capabilities with several new features:

-- **Comprehensive File Data Reporting (get_file_data):**
-  Aggregates all available analysis metrics into a detailed JSON report that includes predictions, generator attributions, annotated heatmaps, image descriptions, and reasoning analyses.

-- **Generator Attribution (get_attribution):**
-  Identifies the AI generator or model responsible for creating the evaluated content, providing key insights into the origins of manipulated media.

-- **Visual Manipulation Detection (get_heatmap):**
-  Generates visual heatmaps that pinpoint areas of potential manipulation within an image.

-- **Contextual Image Description (get_description):**
-  Provides narrative overviews describing the prominent objects and activities in an image, aiding in content comprehension.

-- **Analytical Reasoning (get_reasoning):**
-  Delivers logic-based explanations for why an image is flagged as manipulated, enhancing transparency and trust in the results.

-These enhancements empower you with more detailed insights and robust analysis capabilities to safeguard media content.
+### Turbo Mode

+Turbo Mode is our newest feature designed for rapid deepfake detection.
+It uses dedicated endpoints that process small or short media files in near real-time.
+This allows you to get immediate results without waiting for traditional asynchronous processing.
+Turbo Mode is ideal for quick tests, live demos, and rapid prototyping.
+Remember, Turbo Mode is optimized for small samples only; for larger or longer media files, use the standard processing methods.

 ---